athob/py-Galaxia-ananke/README.md

 ### no writing permission in sys.prefix directory

 When you run in a python terminal the following `import sys; sys.prefix`, the resulting path is the path of the directory where the galaxia-ananke cached data is meant to be stored.
 If this directory doesn't have write permission, the installation will not complete.
-This is know issue for which we are working on a solution.
+This is a known issue for which we are working on a solution.